1fpga/golem/README.md

 > MiSTer is an open project that aims to recreate various classic computers, game consoles and arcade machines, using modern hardware.
 It allows software and game images to run as they would on original hardware, using peripherals such as mice, keyboards, joysticks and other game controllers.

-This specific repo is the main firmware that runs on the MiSTer hardware, responsible to initialize and coordinate with the FPGA and the various cores.
+This specific repo is the main firmware that runs on the MiSTer hardware, responsible to initialize and coordinate with the FPGA and the various cores, rebuilt in Rust.

 ### What are you doing to it?
 The MiSTer code is currently coded in C++.
-This fork is an attempt to rewrite the main firmware in Rust.
+This fork is an attempt to rewrite it firmware in Rust.

 ### Why?
 Multiple reasons: